Support for anxiety

 - Focus on the positive things you hear in the news or in your personal life.

-When we hear about tragic events like terrorist bombings or shootings, many people worry that similar things might happen to them or someone they know.
-While this is a very normal concern, it is important to remember that these events are very isolated – they are rare and that is why they have made the news.
+While this is a very normal concern, it is important to remember that these events are very isolated.
+They are rare and that is why they have made the news.
+The likelihood that the same bad thing will happen to you is small.

 What is being done to keep us safe?

-The government and our police are dedicated to keeping people in the UK safe.
+The government and our police are dedicated to keeping people in the UK safe from all kinds of crime, ranging from the minor to extreme.
 Extra precautions put in place to keep you safe include:

 - Extra police officers in towns and public spaces like train stations and stadiums.